ess-dmsc/jenkins-shared-library/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] Public interface changes have been documented in one of the example Jenkinsfiles.
-- [ ] Changes have been tested in the test branch
+- [ ] Changes have been tested in the test branch with https://github.com/ess-dmsc/jenkins-shared-library-test

 ### Description of work